-Considering short deadlines, our specialists together with the customer first decided to develop an MVP (minimum viable product), research the demand among end-users and then rewrite it.
-But it turned out, there was no reason for that: the developed MVP was already a complete product, due to the fact that our developers initially implemented the right architectural solutions.
+Considering short deadlines, our specialists together with the client first decided to develop an MVP (minimum viable product), research the demand among end-users, and then finalize it.
+But there was no reason for that: the developed MVP was already a complete product since our developers initially implemented the right architectural solutions.

 We developed templates for different types of messages within the app.
-Thanks to this, a user can create messages quickly and easily by filling in the template.
+Thereby, a user can create messages quickly and easily by filling in the template.

-The important task was to configure the display, whether the teacher’s message was read by a parent.
-In addition, our team customized the functionality of messages so that the parent must confirm the agreement with the information received.
-We also provided the teacher with the opportunity to send repeated messages to those parents who did not put their signature.
+The important task was to configure the indicator of the read/unread messages: the app shows whether the message was read by a parent.
+In addition, we customized the functionality of messages so that a parent must confirm the agreement with the information received by putting their signature.
+The app also provides the teacher with the opportunity to send repeated messages to those parents who did not put their signature.

-Our specialists provided full-fledged application operation in offline mode, because one of the requirements was to configure the teacher’s emergency communication with the parent.
-A user can edit contact information according to the access rights: parents can only change information about their children, the teacher only about the class that they manage.
+Since one of the requirements was configuring the emergency communication between teachers and parents, the dev team provided full-fledged operation of the app in offline mode.
+All necessary contacts are available within the app.
+As for editing, a user can edit contact information according to the access rights: parents can change information about their children, teachers can edit the info about the classes they manage.

-We configured the app operation for the cases when twins study in the same class.
-Our team developed the functionality of the app so that the teacher could send messages regarding each of the children individually.
-In such cases, parents can give different answers to each message.
+Quite a difficult task was configuring the app to operate properly when twins study in the same class.
+We implemented the functionality for a teacher to send messages to each of the children individually, while parents can answer separately to each message.

-During the project, the IntexSoft team followed Scrum methodology with two-week sprints.
+During the project, the dev team followed Scrum methodology with two-week sprints.